 A Chinese worker checks wheels on Jan.
 28 at a factory in Lianyungang, Jiangsu province.
 Companies looking to relocate outside China have been expanding into Southeast Asia for the past several years.

-As the global trade and investment picture continues to evolve, Southeast Asia has gained momentum as a top destination for investors seeking lower-wage manufacturing labor, high returns on capital and infrastructural investments, and opportunities to profit from the region's sizable and fast-growing domestic markets.
-The ongoing trade battles between the United States and China are set to push even more manufacturing investment into the region.
-The surge will be unevenly distributed, with some countries gaining more than others in the long term.
-However, in the short term, Southeast Asia's emerging economies will all have to contend with the supply chain disruptions caused by the U.S.-Chinese trade war, an extended slowdown in the Chinese economy and weak global demand for Chinese manufactured goods — as well as their individual internal structural issues.
+As the global trade and investment landscape continues to evolve, Southeast Asia is gaining momentum as a top destination for investors seeking lower-wage manufacturing labor, high returns on their capital and infrastructural investments, and opportunities to profit from the region's sizable and fast-growing domestic markets.
+U.S.-China trade frictions are set to increase the manufacturing investments into the region that already are underway.
+The surge of investment into the region will be shared unevenly and felt disproportionately.
+But in the short term, Southeast Asia's emerging economies must equally contend with supply chain disruptions caused by the U.S.-China trade war, an extended slowdown in the Chinese economy, weak global demand for China's manufactured goods and their individual internal structural issues....

 Copyright © Stratfor Enterprises, LLC.
 All rights reserved.